srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 Once the script has completed, you will be ready to continue with the lab.

-### Exercise 2: Create an Azure IoT Hub Device ID using Azure Portal
+### Exercise 2: Create an Azure IoT Hub Device ID using the Azure portal

-IoT Hub's capabilities help you build scalable, full-featured IoT solutions such as managing industrial equipment used in manufacturing, tracking valuable assets in healthcare, monitoring office building usage, and many more scenarios.
-IoT Hub monitoring helps you maintain the health of your solution by tracking events such as device creation, device failures, and device connections.
-In this exercise we will use the Device Explorer to create a device and add it to the device registry.
+During this course you will be using IoT Hub's capabilities to help you build a scalable, full-featured IoT solution for Contoso, but in this lab you are focused on using IoT Hub to establish reliable and secure bidirectional communications between IoT Hub and your IoT device(s).

+In this exercise, you will open your IoT Hub in the Azure portal, add a new IoT device to the device registry, and then get a copy of the Connection String that IoT Hub created for your device (which you will use in your device code later in the lab).

 #### Task 1: Create the Device